ajoshantony/DjangoDataViz/README.md

 Will try to make a new venv and uninstall conflicting packages and uninstall and reinstall gunicorn
+- Changing the venv's did not work had to uninstall other conflicting packages and add requirements.txt, Procfile, and runtime.txt.
+This is outlined in [this](https://simpleisbetterthancomplex.com/tutorial/2016/08/09/how-to-deploy-django-applications-on-heroku.html) useful tutorial.
 - Found usable Data Set
 - Used tutorial and prior knowledge to create reading/writing python program
 - May use Eve to connect the python output and front end